Ex-Guinea Bissau PM Embalo wins presidency; opponent disputes vote

 Embalo’s candidacy gained support from the main contenders who failed to reach the run-off, including Vaz.

-The announcement of his victory sparked celebrations on the streets of the capital Bissau, which has remained calm and optimistic during an election season that many hoped would draw a line under weeks of political turmoil including violent protests, an alleged coup attempt and the emergence of two competing prime ministers.
+The announcement of his victory sparked celebrations in the capital Bissau, which has remained calm and optimistic during an election many hoped would draw a line under weeks of turmoil including violent protests, an alleged coup attempt and the emergence of two competing prime ministers.

 “We voted for Embalo for change,” said Kady Gassama, a 38-year-old cleaner.
 “We voted to bring the country out of the economic, political and social crisis.”

-The next president faces the challenges of widespread poverty and an unstable political system in which the majority party appoints the government but the president can dismiss it.
+The next president also faces widespread poverty and an unstable political system in which the majority party appoints the government but the president can dismiss it.

 There have been seven prime ministers since Vaz took over in 2014 and instability has hurt the economy, which depends heavily on volatile prices for cashew nuts, the main income source for more than two thirds of households.

-Traffickers also exploit Guinea-Bissau’s unpoliced waters and maze of forested islands as shipment points for cocaine en route from South America to Europe.
+Traffickers also exploit Guinea-Bissau’s unpoliced waters and maze of picturesque forested islands to ship South American cocaine destined for Europe.

 Writing by Edward McAllister; Editing by Louise Heavens and Andrew Cawthorne